ajlima/go-ms-arch-example/README.md

 Therefore, this example must implement a microservice that aims to receive requests and send them to a kafka topic which will be consumed by another microservice and saved in a database.

-I preferred not to use Go-kit, so I chose several frameworks to cover various parts of what I think is fundamental in creating a microservice.
+I preferred not to use Go-kit, so I chose several frameworks to cover various parts of what I think are fundamental to create a microservice.

 - Configuration: Viper
 - HTTP: Gin